sourcegraph/handbook/content/departments/people-talent/talent/process/types_of_interviews.md

 ### Product Manager

+#### Team Collaboration / Resume Deep Dive

+- Interviewer(s): A member of the team for which you're interviewing
+- Duration: 60 minutes
+- Details: A Sourcegraph teammate will ask experience and behavioral based questions about your skills, values, and work history in order to gauge whether they're aligned with the requirements of the role.
+The goal of the interview is to:
+  1. Get an understanding of your technical depth and how you would contribute to and/or collaborate with our engineering team
+  2. Take a [deep dive](index.md#resume-deep-dive) into your background from past to present with the goal of uncovering the motivation behind your decision making, strengths, weaknesses, and accomplishments in past roles.
+  3. Get a high level understanding of how your views and experiences align with [our values](../../../../company-info-and-process/values/index.md).

+The interviewer will leave time at the end to answer any questions that you have.
+This stage is meant to be conversational and informative for both you and us.

 #### Async writing project

 - Interviewer(s): NA—this is a take home assignment.
 [Two members from the Product team](../../../product/index.md) will review your PR-FAQ and discuss it with you in the next round of interviews.